 Can your ex-de facto partner inherit from you?

 Consider the situation in which your de facto relationship ended, you passed away, your will was never changed and now your ex is seeking to inherit his or her share, much to the displeasure of your family and friends.
 What happens now?
-Well, after June 5, 2017, de facto relationships are now treated in the same manner as marriages.
+Well, after June 5, 2017, in Queensland de facto relationships are now treated in the same manner as marriages.
 This means that upon dissolution of the relationship, a de facto spouse’s appointment as executor of the will shall be automatically revoked, along with any gift left to them under the will.

 Differences to ending a marriage